subconsciousnetwork/noosphere/rust/noosphere-ns/README.md

 Noosphere's P2P name system.

-## Bootstrap Node
+## Running nodes in Noosphere Name System

-The `bootstrap_nns` binary target is an executable that runs one or many bootstrap nodes, based on configuration.
+The Noosphere Name System (`orb-ns`) binary target is an executable that runs one or many bootstrap nodes, based on configuration.

 ```
-cargo run --bin bootstrap_nns -- run --key my-key-name --port 6666
+cargo run --bin orb-ns -- run --key my-key-name --port 6666
 ```